nmizukami/cmip5_oconus_analysis/README.md

 # CMIP5 OCONUS hydrologic projection Analysis
-A collection of notebooks and tools for analyzing the LOCA dataset
+A collection of notebooks and tools for analyzing the CMIP5 OCONUS dataset

 ## Goals:

-1. Evaluate hydrologic changes over Alaska/Hawaii in early, mid, and later 21st century compared to historical period (later 20th century)
+1. Evaluate hydrologic changes over Alaska and Hawaii in early, mid, and later 21st century compared to historical period (1970-1999)
 2. Assess how portrayals of hydrologic projections are different due to GCMs

 ## Links